racoope70/quant-trading-model-validation/README.md

 # Market ML Signals (Production)

-Production-ready market ML signals: curated model zoo (A2C, Deep SARSA, DQN, DDPG, KMeans, LightGBM, PPO, SAC, TD3, XGBoost) with a consistent feature pipeline, normalization artifacts, and one-line `predict()` adapters for backtest/live platforms (including **QuantConnect via JSON feed** and **Alpaca paper/live**).
+Production-ready market ML signals platform with a PPO-based walk-forward reference implementation, designed to support additional reinforcement learning and supervised models through a uniform feature, training, and signal-serving pipeline.
+Signals are exported via JSON and consumed by downstream execution platforms, including QuantConnect (LEAN) and Alpaca (paper/live).

+---

+## Status
+PPO is the primary fully implemented and validated model.
+Additional models are under active development in a separate research repository and are being incrementally integrated into this architecture.

 ---